Morgahl/pipes/README.md

 * General documentation is available if not explicitly completed.
 * Documentation of channel "gotcha" issues with channels.

-## Dependencies

-This library currently only imports the standard library and has no 3rd party dependencies.
-The current goal is to maintain this as long as possible.
-However, I am not opposed to importing 3rd party libraries for testing purposes or if a good case is made for the main libararies and it is not more appropriate for the implementation to exist in another repository.
-This is intended to be a straightforward implementation only at this time.

 # Examples

-This library includes an `examples` folder containing functional, if sometimes contrived, examples of library functionality.
+This library includes an `examples` folder containing functional, if sometimes contrived, example implementations of library functionality.

 # Contributors and the Curious

-Contributions are welcome at this time, but inclusion will be selective in scope to the near term core goals of the project until a more stable version is released.
+Contributions are welcome at this time, but inclusion will be selective in scope to the near term core goals of the project until a more stable version is released and we can look at next stages if even appropriate.

 ## Decisions to make (RFC)

+### Feel free to open an issue to discuss one of the below if one does not already exist.
+This should provide an opportunity to a documented discussion of the issue more in depth at the time it becomes a requested feature.

-1. If our functionality is passed a nil chan we should "gracefully" not launch a worker for it, thus preventing accidental blocked reads for no actual useful reason.
+1. If our functionality is passed a `nil` `chan` we should "gracefully" skip launching a worker for it, thus preventing accidental blocked reads for no actual useful reason.
 This should allow for channel lifecycle management as expected.

     * The `Chan[T]`, `ChanPull[T]`, and `ChanPush[T]` should continue to implement the same functionality as expected from standard channel usage in Go on their assocaite API methods.
-    * This behavior however does not make any effort to warn the library user that the channel was nil and that this is likely a bug in their implementation.
-We should decide whether we should implement this behavior with or without the ability to indicate this issue to the library user.
+    * **This behavior however does not make any effort to warn the library user that the channel was `nil` and that this is likely a bug in their implementation.
+We should decide whether we should implement this behavior with or without the ability to indicate this issue to the library user.**

 2. Parameter ordering on methods and functions should be made consistent and friendly to the library user.

-Nothing fancy going on here. we just want to make things nice to work with.
+    * Nothing fancy going on here.
+We just want to make things nice to work with generally.

 3. Does any of our implementation need to be moved into an `internal` package?

+    * Generally speaking I want to make every package a public API and not make use of `internal`.
+However this may be a better solution to gathering common worker code patterns as these may only be interesting to any library contributors.

 ## Decisions made

-### Feel free to open an issue to provide an alternate implementation or just a discussion of the issue more in depth.
+### Feel free to open an issue to provide an alternate implementation or just a discussion of the issue more in depth if one does not already exist.
 This should provide an opportunity to a documented discussion of the issue more in depth at the time it becomes a requested feature.

 1. Some functionality on `Chan[T]` and `ChanPull[T]` cannot be implemented in a type safe manner currently due to the lack of support for parameterized methods.
 The Functional based implementation should be used instead to ensure type safe implementations.